ObserveX/solarwinds-php-app-instrumentation/README.md

 ```
 sh solarwinds-apm-php.sh --service-key=YourServiceKey
 ```
 6) Exit and Restart the container.
+Generate traffic to see APM data in SolarWinds.